Discriminative Measures for Comparison of Phylogenetic Trees: Quantifying Incompatibility

-\begin{proof} The lower bound directly follows from \refrem{rem:MaximumCardinality} since a pair of distinct hierarchies always have uncommon clusters and an unshared cluster of one tree crosses at least one unshared cluster of the other tree.
-This bound is tight since
+\begin{proposition} Over $\treetopspace_{\indexset}$ one has $\distRF \leq \dist_{CM} \leq \distRF^2\,$.
+These bounds are tight. \end{proposition} \begin{proof} The lower bound directly follows from \refrem{rem:MaximumCardinality}.
+Because a pair of distinct binary hierarchies always have uncommon clusters whose count is equal to $\distRF$, and an unshared cluster of one tree crosses at least one unshared cluster of the other tree.
+This bound is tight since for any $\treeA, \treeB \in \bintreetopspace_{\indexset}$